WCI-Limerick/winnerschapel-limerick/content/testimony.md

   title: 13 Years immigration challenge settled in 3 days.
   icon: openmoji:passport-control
   ---
   In November 2020, I attended a court hearing for my immigration case.
 Within three days, I received a call that changed my life and that of my daughter.
 They had granted our residence permit for both of us.
-Praise God!
+Praise God! <br>

   > Sandra
   ::